Hikarunnie/product-capstone-Nemesis/00-foundation/four-filters-evaluation.md

 ---

-### Problem 4: to do
+### Problem 4: Students struggle to coordinate group projects efficiently due to poor communication and unclear task distribution

 **Real and Recurring**

-- Score: to do
+- Score: 3/3
-- Justification: to do
+- Justification: All team members have experienced confusion and miscommunication during group projects in multiple courses.
+Issues such as unclear responsibilities, missed messages, and duplicated work happen repeatedly throughout the semester.
+We can name several classmates who complain about group work inefficiency almost every time a project is assigned.

 **Painful Enough to Act**

-- Score: to do
+- Score: 3/3
-- Known workaround: to do
-- Justification: to do
+- Known workaround: Students create group chats (Messenger, WhatsApp), use Google Docs, and manually assign tasks through messages.
+They repeatedly check updates, clarify responsibilities, and remind each other about deadlines.
+This coordination can take significant time and often leads to frustration.
+- Justification: The workaround is active, repetitive, and inefficient.
+Students invest time and energy just to stay organized, indicating high pain.

 **Underserved Today**

-- Score: to do
+- Score: 2/3
-- Existing solutions: to do
-- Justification: to do
+- Existing solutions: Tools like Trello, Notion, and Google Docs exist, but students rarely use them effectively or consistently.
+Most teams default to simple messaging apps, which are not designed for structured collaboration.
+- Justification: While tools exist, they are not well integrated into student workflows or are perceived as too complex for quick use.

 **Accessible to You**

-- Score: to do
+- Score: 3/3
-- Who could you interview this week: to do
+- Who could you interview this week: Classmates currently working on group assignments, project teammates, and students from other courses.
+Easily reachable through university groups and chats.
-- Justification: to do
+- Justification: Direct access to target users with ongoing experiences.

-**Total: to do**
+**Total: 11/12**
-**Recommendation: to do**
+**Recommendation: Strong candidate.
+Worth pursuing, especially with a focus on simplicity and student-friendly collaboration.**

 ---

-### Problem 5: to do
+### Problem 5: Students have difficulty finding reliable internship or job opportunities relevant to their field

 **Real and Recurring**

-- Score: to do
+- Score: 3/3
-- Justification: to do
+- Justification: Many students actively look for internships or entry-level jobs but struggle to find relevant and trustworthy opportunities.
+This issue appears repeatedly each semester, especially for second- and third-year students.
+We can name multiple peers who are currently searching and facing the same difficulty.

 **Painful Enough to Act**

-- Score: to do
+- Score: 3/3
-- Known workaround: to do
-- Justification: to do
+- Known workaround: Students search across multiple platforms (LinkedIn, job boards, Facebook groups), ask friends, and rely on referrals.
+This process is time-consuming and often leads to irrelevant or low-quality results.
+- Justification: The effort is high and continuous, with no guarantee of success.
+Students invest hours browsing and applying, showing strong motivation to solve the problem.

 **Underserved Today**

-- Score: to do
+- Score: 2/3
-- Existing solutions: to do
-- Justification: to do
+- Existing solutions: Platforms like LinkedIn and local job boards exist, but they are often too broad, not tailored to students, or lack entry-level filtering.
+Many listings require experience, making them less useful for beginners.
+- Justification: Solutions exist but are not optimized for student needs, especially for early-career opportunities.

+> **Annotation:** Gap exists in relevance and accessibility for students.

 **Accessible to You**

-- Score: to do
+- Score: 3/3
-- Who could you interview this week: to do
+- Who could you interview this week: Students currently searching for internships, recent graduates, and peers in computer science or other fields.
+Easily reachable through university and social networks.
-- Justification: to do
+- Justification: High accessibility and strong relevance.

-**Total: to do**
+**Total: 11/12**
-**Recommendation: to do**
+**Recommendation: Strong candidate.
+Particularly valuable if focused on student-specific opportunities and filtering.**

 ---

----

-### Problem 6: to do
+### Problem 6: Students experience burnout and lack of motivation due to academic pressure and poor time balance

 **Real and Recurring**

-- Score: to do
+- Score: 3/3
-- Justification: to do
+- Justification: Many students regularly feel overwhelmed, especially during midterms, finals, and project deadlines.
+This is a continuous issue across semesters.
+Team members and classmates frequently mention stress, fatigue, and lack of motivation.

+> **Annotation:** Highly common and persistent across student life.

 **Painful Enough to Act**

-- Score: to do
+- Score: 2/3
-- Known workaround: to do
-- Justification: to do
+- Known workaround: Students take breaks, procrastinate, watch content, or try basic time management techniques.
+Some attempt productivity methods, but consistency is low.
+- Justification: While the problem is serious, many students do not actively implement structured solutions and instead cope passively.

 **Underserved Today**

-- Score: to do
+- Score: 2/3
-- Existing solutions: to do
-- Justification: to do
+- Existing solutions: Productivity apps, mental health resources, and time management tools exist.
+However, they are often generic and not tailored to student-specific academic pressure.
+- Justification: Tools exist but fail to fully address the emotional + academic combination of the problem.

 **Accessible to You**

-- Score: to do
+- Score: 3/3
-- Who could you interview this week: to do
+- Who could you interview this week: Classmates experiencing stress, students during exam periods, and friends balancing multiple responsibilities.
-- Justification: to do
+- Justification: Extremely accessible and relatable.

-**Total: to do**
+**Total: 10/12**
-**Recommendation: to do**
+**Recommendation: Good candidate.
+Consider narrowing to a specific aspect (e.g., academic burnout during exams or productivity struggles) for a stronger solution focus.**

 ---